ChinmoyAnand/myrecipe/README.md

 This project uses the latest Spring-boot 3 with MongoDB.
 We have used lombok for injection purpose too.
 Now the poject is using  Active-Profile set to DEV and test cases also uses the DEV db

+For now, there is no Security feature Enabled for the project.
+We can enable it by adding SecurityFilterChain with User Auth or JWT.

 This is a Docker project too.
 We can run below commands to run a local container of the application.

 docker build -t chinmoy-recipe.jar